Getting error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s best to have a professional like one from Midland Air Service Experts in Columbia finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.

 We want you to be absolutely satisfied with our furnace repair in Columbia.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be working properly if your furnace inducer motor begins in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds afterward.

 Your HVAC will demonstrate something’s wrong with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.

 You may observe fast flashes or an alternating slow flash as it reports a fault code.